 General Admission: FREE

-A conversation with Melodie Couture General Director of Cirquantique and Aloysia Gavre Artistic Director of Troupe Vertigo.
-Two women leaders share their insights and give an update on the progress and role of women in nouveau cirque.
+A conversation with Melodie Couture General Director of Cirquantique, Aloysia Gavre Artistic Director of Troupe Vertigo and Veronica Blair of the San Francisco Circus Center.
+Women leaders share their insights and give an update on the progress and role of women in nouveau cirque.

 Having contributed as an artist and supporter to the three first Cirquantique productions, Mélodie decided to share her talents as a coordinator and manager with the worker cooperative.
 She has since taken on the position of director of operations, and contributes to the logistic and artistic development of the collective.

 Tour coordinator for Poécirque, she is also a former member of the CircoRevolucion troup in Mexico.
 Her experiences have allowed her to become the creative and versatile manager that she is today, and have given her insight into the requirements and challenges that come with each production.
 Business woman and artist, she has successfully combined her two passions in order to bring an innovative approach to management.